anubhavjetley2424/Sydney-Property-Feasibility-Engine-MAS-/README.md

 ### Web Scraping + UI Automation (Browserbase)

 Browserbase provides a remote browser context for Playwright.
-The agents use it to:\n
+The agents use it to:
-- Load target pages (Domain, council trackers).\n
+- Load target pages (Domain, council trackers).
-- Capture **full-size screenshots** and **element screenshots**.\n
+- Capture **full-size screenshots** and **element screenshots**.
-- Extract DOM content to decide next actions (e.g., paginate, open image galleries).\n
+- Extract DOM content to decide next actions (e.g., paginate, open image galleries).
-- Drive UI interactions by click, scroll, and wait-for-render loops.\n This is how the system acts like a human operator but remains fully autonomous.
+- Drive UI interactions by click, scroll, and wait-for-render loops.
+This is how the system acts like a human operator but remains fully autonomous.

 ---